OMGSOFTWARE/OMGSOFTWARE/README.md

 - 👋 Hi, I’m @OMGSOFTWARE
 - 👀 I’m interested in ...
-Creating pr Adpting solutions for the betterment of mankind
+Creating & Adpting solutions for the betterment of mankind
 - 🌱 I’m currently learning ... everything as i know nothing
 - 💞️ I’m looking to collaborate on ...
 Lume Coin passion project
 - 📫 How to reach me ... comparcola@gmail.com